MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Introduction

 \section{Introduction}

 The {neutral atomic hydrogen (${\rm H}_{\rm I}$)} gas in the Galactic bulge (GB hereafter) region ($R <1.0$ kpc) has a thickness of over 70 pc in the vertical direction \citep{Sofue22c,Sofue22d}.
-On the other hand, if we assume the hydrostatic balance, the vertical scale height can be estimated to be $h = c_s/\Omega\approx 20$ pc, where $c_s \approx 10$ km s$^{-1}$ is the sound velocity in the gas with temperature $\approx 10^4$ K and $\Omega\approx 10^{-14}\unit{s}^{-1}$ is the observed rotational frequency \citep[e.g.,][]{Sofue13a}. $c_s$ could be smaller if the temperature of ${\rm H}_{\rm I}$ gas is lower, which gives further smaller $h$.
+On the other hand, if we assume the {force} balance, the vertical scale height can be estimated to be $h =c_s/\Omega \approx 20$ pc\footnote{{In a strict sense $\sqrt{\pa{g_z}{z}}$ should be used for $\Omega$ where the $g_z$ is vertical component of gravity (see Section \ref{sec:thickness-beta}).}} , where $c_s \approx 10$ km s$^{-1}$ is the sound velocity in the gas with temperature $\approx 10^4$ K and $g_z=-\pa{\Phi}{z}$, is the observed rotational frequency \citep[e.g.,][]{Sofue13a}. $c_s$ could be smaller if the temperature of ${\rm H}_{\rm I}$ gas is lower, which gives further smaller $h$.
 This comparison indicates that the the vertical distribution of the ${\rm H}_{\rm I}$ gas cannot be supported only by the gas pressure, suggesting the presence of additional mechanisms required to maintain the observed vertical thickness.

 The magnetic field is one of such plausible mechanisms; the vertically extended gas can be explained by the contribution from magnetic pressure in combination with gas pressure.
-In addition, there have been a variety of complex structures observed that are expected to reflect magnetic-field configurations, such as molecular loops \citep{Fukui06a,Fujishita2009a,Torii10a,Torii10b}, spiral-shaped molecular gas \citep[the Double Helix Nebula;][]{Morris2006a,Enokiya2014a} and non-thermal {filamentary structures} \citep{Yusef-Zadeh84a,Morris1985a,Anantharamaiah1991a,Lang1999b,LaRosa2004a,Pare19a,Heywood22a,Yusef-Zadeh2022b}. {These observations illustrate that the magnetic field plays a significant role in GB region.}
+In addition, there have been a variety of complex structures observed that are expected to reflect magnetic-field configurations, such as molecular loops\footnote{The non-axisymmetric potential of the stellar bar is also discussed as an alternative mechanism to explain the loop-like velocity pattern \citep{Liszt06a,Liszt08a,Sormani19c}.} \citep{Fukui06a,Fujishita2009a,Torii10a,Torii10b}, spiral-shaped molecular gas \citep[the Double Helix Nebula;][]{Morris2006a,Enokiya2014a} and non-thermal {filamentary structures} \citep{Yusef-Zadeh84a,Morris1985a,Anantharamaiah1991a,Lang1999b,LaRosa2004a,Pare19a,Heywood22a,Yusef-Zadeh2022b}. {These observations illustrate that the magnetic field plays a significant role in GB region.} {Similar magnetic properties are obtained in other spiral galaxies \citep{Golla1994a,Sofue1994a,Konishi2022a}.}